5 Cantaloupe Pairings to Test Out Immediately

 Cantaloupe and cucumber engage in a delicious summer romance in Alex Guarnaschelli's bright and refreshing soup, where diced cucumber provides a cool, crunchy bite in each spoonful of smooth blended melon.
 For a heartier take on this fresh summer pairing, try Food Network Magazine's Glazed Hens with Cucumber-Cantaloupe Salad.

-Prosciutto-wrapped honeydew is a common summer appetizer, and these seasonal crostini offer a fun twist on the usual.
-The ripe cantaloupe salsa is the ideal sweet balance to salty meat and melted Parmesan cheese.
+Prosciutto-wrapped honeydew is a common summer appetizer, and adding in cantaloupe offers a fun twist on the usual.

 Move over, strawberries.
 This thick and dreamy blend of ripe cantaloupe and vanilla ice cream will quickly replace your previous go-to milkshake forever after.